fml45678/guitarSite/README.md

+# Welcome to the Guitar Lesson Sanctuary

-Group and Private lessons by Masson LeMieux are available from the comfort of your home.
+**Enjoy Group and Private lessons which are available from the comfort of your home.**